GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 ### Do not `.join("\n")`.
 Use [`lines()`](#lines) instead.

-To keep spotting where `\n` are added it cumbersome and error prone.
+To keep spotting where `\n` are added is cumbersome and error prone.
 Use [`lines`](#lines) function to ensure that your array is properly formatted.

 ### Prefer `-%>` (does not add `\n`) to `%>`.